Shirleen Achieng, UCI Community Resilience Fellow

 Bio: Shirleen is a second year public health science major at UCI.
 As a public health major, she feels the need to not only focus on the health of the general community, but values the importance of environmental health in relation to social justice.
 Her biggest inspiration to apply for the Community Resilience Fellowship were her early background experiences of environmental inequality and injustice growing up in Kenya.
 She believes natural resources are extremely vital for human survival.
 As a result, she wants to promote access to, control, and use of natural resources in various marginalized communities that have been limited, denied, or undermined.
 She especially looks forward to tackling the intersecting environmental, social justice, and racial crises that are occurring in contemporary society.
 Her future career goals involve working with overlooked communities in third world countries as a public physician while simultaneously advocating for various public health issues severely affecting Kenyans.
 Since this fellowship aligns with her career path, she hopes to utilize the skills and experiences she takes away from it into her future endeavors.

-Student Project: Based at the Cross-Cultural Center, Bo became a fellow in April 2017.
-Project activities include catalyzing a rich campus conversation, fostering alignment, and building campus momentum to address actively the root causes of environmental, social, and racial injustice.
-The Fellow will support co-lab participants in designing and carrying out a range of actions that build community resilience, including mobilizing student capacity to reclaim and create systems and cultures of collective action that lift up cultural relationships to the earth and land.
+Student Project: Based at the Cross-Cultural Center, Bo became a fellow in April 2017 and is focused on climate refugees.
+Additional project activities include catalyzing a rich campus conversation, fostering alignment, and building campus momentum to address actively the root causes of environmental, social, and racial injustice.
+The Fellow supports co-lab participants in designing and carrying out a range of actions that build community resilience, including mobilizing student capacity to reclaim and create systems and cultures of collective action that lift up cultural relationships to the earth and land.
 This fellowship is a hands-on, experiential learning opportunity to develop and practice a range of skills essential to building community resilience in the context of furthering our campus’s climate and sustainability goals.

 Bio: Bo Daraphant is a third year student studying International Studies at UCI.
 In addition, he is an artist and an activist.
 He immigrated to the US at the age of 13 and has lived in his newfound home in LA since then.
 Outside of school, Bo has spent his college years advocating for immigrant rights, writing poetry, and creating artwork.
 Building on his experiences in advocacy from working with the White House Initiative on AAPI, National AAPI DACA Collaborative, and UPLIFT LA, Bo hopes to become a social entrepreneur creating sustainable programs that will help developing countries and underserved communities.
 Bo uses his art as his healing process by expressing his emotions, ideology, and story within his creations.

-Student Project: In 2016-17, Javier worked with RRP to begin building a data-driven narrative synthesizing the various environmental, demographic, social, and other factors that contribute to the current opportunity for regional climate resilience collaboration in Orange and Riverside Counties and their borderlands.
-This project will include quantitative and qualitative data analysis and reporting, and may include analysis and/or synthesis of the climate mitigation and adaptation policies that are having an impact on the region.
+Student Project: In 2016-17, Javier worked with the RRP to begin building a data-driven narrative synthesizing the various environmental, demographic, social, and other factors that contribute to the current opportunity for regional climate resilience collaboration in Orange County and its borderlands.
+This project included quantitative and qualitative data analysis and reporting, alongside synthesis of the climate mitigation and adaptation policies that are having an impact on the region.

-Bio: Javier Garay was born and raised in Bell Gardens, California.
-Javier is currently a third year Environmental Science Major.
-He has worked with an environmental justice organization has assisted in identifying his passion for clean air, quality of life, and community.
-Outside of work and organizing, enjoys coffee, video games, joking around, and having fun experiences.
+Bio: Javier Garay was born and raised in Bell Gardens, California, and is studying Environmental Science at UC Irvine.
+His work with an environmental justice organization in Los Angeles has helped Javier cultivate a passion for clean air, quality of life, and community.
+Outside of work and organizing, Javier enjoys coffee, video games, joking around, and having fun experiences.